Six tips for keeping your finances on track

 Remember to replenish it to prepare for the next emergency, whenever it may come.
 Consider setting up an automatic fund transfer from your bank account into a separate emergency savings account, so you’re not tempted to spend it.

-4 Manage your debt
+4 Explore options for managing your debt

 Look at your outstanding debt and identify: